farzadghanei/distutilazy/README.rst

 License
 -------
-Distutilazy is released under the temrs of `MIT license <http://opensource.org/licenses/MIT>`_.
+Distutilazy is released under the terms of `MIT license <http://opensource.org/licenses/MIT>`_.